hugoduncan/dado/dev/design/implementation/thread-component-design.md

 # AI Thread Component Design

 ## Overview
 The thread component provides a filesystem-based thread management system for AI conversations.
 It handles thread creation, persistence, and retrieval in a provider-agnostic way.
-Located in the `org.hugoduncan.dado.ai.thread` namespace.
+Located in the `dado.ai.thread` namespace.

 ## Thread Storage Format